rouvinerh/tp/docs/DeveloperGuide.md

 ![Gym Sequence Diagram](img/sequence_diagrams/gym_overall_sequence_diagram.png)

-The `validateGymInput` method checks for the following validates the parameters from the user.
+The `validateGymInput` method checks for the following validates the parameters from the user, and throws an exception if it is invalid.

 ##### Add Gym Station